 Research

-The leaders of the CGEM’s research groups are listed below, with a short description of research interest and a link to the home page of the group.
+The leaders of the individual CGEN research groups are listed below, each accompanied by a brief summary of their scientific focus and a link to their respective group pages

 Svejstrup Group study the interface between transcription and other DNA-related processes, such as DNA repair, replication, and recombination.